developer-program/engineering-track/docs/cypress/interactions-&-matchers.md

 cy.get("#nav_tutorials").should((nav) => expect(nav).to.have.length(1));
 ```

-The caret orientation are actually 2 different elements.
-By toggling the `display` value between `inline` and `none`, it creatings the toggling effect.
+The caret orientation is 2 different elements.
+By toggling the `display` value between `inline` and `none`, it creates the toggling effect.

-The only thing changes in the caret is the css property so that is what we are going to test.
+The only thing changes in the caret are the CSS property so that is what we are going to test.

 ```js
     cy.get(".w3-bar")